CONTENTS

 Jane HERMAN (nee LAVER) died on 16th January 1937 aged 73 and was buried in St. Bernard's Churchyard in Bernardsville, New Jersey.
 Alice CLELAND (nee HERMAN) died on 23rd March 1947 in Somerset County, New Jersey aged only 59 and was buried near her mother in St Bernard's Churchyard.
 Kate PARSONS (nee HERMAN), one of the last survivors of the Titanic tragedy, died in Portland on 18th January 1983 at the age of 95.

 Ellen LAVER (b.
 1864) married George Henry NORRIS in 1887 in Sherborne, Dorset.
-George was born in Sherborne in about 1863 and was the daughter of William and Jane NORRIS.
+George was born in Sherborne in about 1863 and was the son of William and Jane NORRIS.
 George and Ellen had at least five children together, all born in Sherborne - Ellen Louisa, born c.
 1888; Emma Jane, born c.
 1889; Margaret, born c.
 1891; Beatrice May, born c.
 1894, and Mary, born c.
 1899.
 This is how George and Ellen appear in the 1891 and 1901 censuses:

-Union Street, Sherborne,
+Union Street, Sherborne, Dorset (1891)

 George H. NORRIS aged 27 Carpenter born Sherborne, Dorset